TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 Since the SCDF is currently looking into integrating Equivital EQ02 LifeMonitor with wearable sensors in the Heat Strain Monitor System (HSM) [[3](#references)], we intend to leverage on this and build a more powerful model with the data collected from this system.

+Our idea would be implemented in 2 phases: Training Phase, and Mission Phase.

+Training Phase:
+Individual physiological data (heart rate, core temperature [derive from skin temperature], breathing rate) from the wearable, as well as environmental data (ET and EH) from a WBGT device, would be transmitted to a central hub when soldiers are training.
+Our machine learning model, Acclimatisation Conditioning Engine (ACE), would then process the data via clustering.
+A global threshold for each of the physiological data for a given environmental data would first be derived for anomaly detection, following that, when sufficient data is collected, a personal threshold would be derived by giving individual data a higher weightage in the calculations.

+Mission Phase:
+The central hub would continue to learn and monitor the soldiers' conditions.
+All soldiers would have a "health bar".
+When an anomaly is detected, be it during training or when soldiers are deployed, the central hub would notify the ground commander and HQ in the form of a depleting health bar, changing from green to yellow or red, depending on the number of anomalous physiological data received.

+With this, both the ground commander and HQ can monitor the situation of all soldiers accurately as the model does not depend on a fixed index, but instead generates personal thresholds based on individualised data.
+Considering the highly volatile weather due to climate change, our customised thresholds provide a more accurate estimation of the soldiers' current "health".

 ## Demo video